-François was born in Toulouse, France and raised in a small town north of Los Angeles, where his passion for movies grew from regular visits to the Towne Theater that showed one film a week on its single screen.
+François was born in Toulouse, France and raised in a small town north of Los Angeles.
+His passion for movies grew from regular visits to the Towne Theater that showed one film a week on its single screen.